zoxilsi/WisdomWeaver/README.md

 - pip (Python package installer)
 - Google Gemini API Key ([Get one here](https://aistudio.google.com/app/apikey))

+## 🔑 Generating Your Google Gemini API Key

+To use the Google Gemini API, follow these steps to generate your API key:

+1. Go to the [Google AI Studio](https://makersuite.google.com/app) website.
+2. Sign in with your Google account.
+3. Click on **"Create API Key in new project"** or select an existing project to generate a new key.
+4. Copy the generated API key.
+   📌 **Note:** You’ll need this key for authentication in the next step.

 ### 🚀 Installation

 1. **Clone the repository**